Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Results

 \section{Results}

 Next, we present the results to answer each research question.
 To investigate correlations between two distributions, we use the $\chi^2$ test to assess whether there is a significant difference, with a null hypothesis stating no difference.
 We adopt a 95\% confidence level, meaning that a $p$-value less than 0.05 indicates a significant difference.
 For distributions with small sample sizes ($<5$), we apply Barnard's exact test~\cite{barnad1947test}, using Bonferroni correction~\cite{bonferroni1936teoria} when the categories are non-binary.
+When specifying our results, we refer to GitHub as \GH~and Kaggle as \KG.